LOAC

 How to Fix / Troubleshooting

-• Verify actual output: With a meter and proper PPE, start the generator in MANUAL and measure voltage at the generator output lugs.
+• Verify actual output: With a meter and proper PPE, start the generator in MANUAL mode and measure voltage at the generator output lugs.
 If normal voltage is present, the issue is with sensing, not generation.

 • Inspect sensing wires: Locate the small-gauge AC sense wires from the output lugs or transfer switch back to the controller.
 Check for loose terminals, broken conductors, or incorrect connections.